kmatch98/CircuitPython_memory_saving/README.md

-# CircuitPython solutions to running out of Memory
-## especially text and graphics
+# CircuitPython solutions to running out of Memory <br/>especially text and graphics

 CircuitPython boards have two types of memory, non-volatile memory where programs are stored.
 This includes your `code.py` file and all library files.
 You may also have bitmaps and font files stored in non-volatile memory, sometimes called EEPROM.
 If you run out of non-volatile memory, you usually observe an error when trying to copy a file onto the `CIRCUITPY` drive, giving an error like “out of space, cannot save file”.